A Lagrangian filling for every cluster seed: A Lagrangian filling for every cluster seed

 The advantage of Theorem \ref{thm:main_general} is that it applies to general $\La\sse(\R^3,\xi_{st})$.
-The disadvantage is that, in a given instance being studied, one must construct a partial $\mathbb{L}$-compressing system $\Gamma$ and verify the hypothesis that $(Q(\Gamma),W(\Gamma))$ is non-degenerate.
-The existence of a sub-algebra $A$ that is cluster can be sometimes established using the Starfish lemma \cite[Prop.
-6.4.1]{FWZ}.
+The disadvantage is that, in a given instance being studied, one must construct a partial $\mathbb{L}$-compressing system $\Gamma$, verify the hypothesis that $(Q(\Gamma),W(\Gamma))$ is non-degenerate and show that $\C[X(\La,T)]$ is a cluster algebra with the desired properties.
+The latter part can sometimes be established using the Starfish lemma \cite[Prop.
+6.4.1]{FWZ} and local acyclicity (or a cyclic rotation argument as in \cite[Section 5.4]{CGGLSS}).
 In the case of Theorem \ref{thm:main}, we have built above a specific $\mathbb{L}$-compressing system $\Gamma=\Gamma_\beta$ for any $\La_\beta\sse (\R^3,\xi_{st})$ and proven, with Proposition \ref{thm:QPnondeg}, the non-degeneracy of its associated QP.
-For such links, it follows from \cite{CasalsWeng22} that such a sub-algebra $A$ exists.
-In fact, we can take $A=\C[X(\La_\beta,T)]$, cf.~\cite{CasalsWeng22,CGGLSS}.
+For such links, it follows from \cite{CasalsWeng22,CGGLSS} that $\C[X(\La,T)]$ is a cluster algebra.
+See also \cite{GLSBS,GLSB} for an alternative construction of cluster structures on $\C[X(\La,T)]$ via 3D plabic graphs.